shmilee/arch-time-backup/README.md

 ## ATB features

+* Add colors for log info warn error when outputting onto a tty.
+  Option `-c, --color <on|off>` is used to set this.
+Default: 'on'.

 * Support to read a backup profile (configfile), like [rtb-wrapper](https://github.com/thomas-mc-work/rtb-wrapper).
   The profile contains most options and parameters of `atb.sh`, except `-p`, `--profile` and `--log-dir`, etc.
   It is used to set,